diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 1. The first way is to back up the files that make up the persistent state of the filesystem metadata.
 Hadoop can be configured so that the namenode writes its persistent state to multiple filesystems. `These writes are synchronous and atomic`.
 The usual configuration choice is to write to local disk as well as a remote NFS mount.
 2. It is also possible to run a secondary namenode, which despite its name does not act as a namenode.
 `Its main role is to periodically merge the namespace image with the edit log` to prevent the edit log from becoming too large.
-The secondary namenode usually runs on a separate physical machine because `it requires plenty of CPU and as much memory as the namenode to perform the merge`.
-It keeps a copy of the merged namespace image, which can be used in the event of the namenode failing.
+The secondary namenode usually runs on a separate physical machine because `it requires plenty of CPU and as much memory as the namenode to perform the merge`. `It keeps a copy of the merged namespace image`, which can be used in the event of the namenode failing.
 However, the state of the secondary namenode lags that of the primary, so in the event of total failure of the primary, data loss is almost certain.
 The usual course of action in this case is to copy the namenode’s metadata files that are on NFS to the secondary and run it as the new primary.
 3. Note that `it is possible to run a hot standby namenode` instead of a secondary, as discussed in “HDFS High Availability” on page 48.

 #### Block Caching
 Normally a datanode reads blocks from disk, but for frequently accessed files the blocks may be explicitly cached `in the datanode’s memory`, `in an off-heap block cache`.
 By default, a block is cached in only one datanode’s memory, although the number is configurable on a per-file basis.
 Job schedulers (for MapReduce, Spark, and other frameworks) can take advantage of cached blocks by running tasks on the datanode where a block is cached, for increased read performance.
-A small lookup table used in a join is a good candidate for caching, for example.

-Users or applications instruct the namenode which files to cache (and for how long) by adding a cache directive to a cache pool.
+Users or applications `instruct the namenode` which files to cache (and for how long) by adding a cache directive to a **cache pool**.
 Cache pools are an administrative grouping for managing cache permissions and resource usage.

 #### HDFS Federation
-Under federation, each namenode manages a namespace volume, which is made up of the metadata for the namespace, and a block pool containing all the blocks for the files in the namespace. `Namespace volumes are independent of each other`, which means namenodes do not communicate with one another, and furthermore the failure of one namenode does not affect the availability of the namespaces managed by other namenodes.` Block pool storage is not partitioned`, however, so datanodes register with each namenode in the cluster and store blocks from multiple block pools.
+`Under federation, each namenode manages a `**namespace volume**`, which is made up of the metadata for the namespace, and a block pool containing all the blocks for the files in the namespace`. `Namespace volumes are independent of each other`, which means namenodes do not communicate with one another, and furthermore the failure of one namenode does not affect the availability of the namespaces managed by other namenodes.` Block pool storage is not partitioned`, however, so datanodes register with each namenode in the cluster and store blocks from multiple block pools.

 #### HDFS High Availability
 The combination of replicating namenode metadata on multiple filesystems and using the secondary namenode to create checkpoints protects against data loss, but it does not provide high availability of the filesystem.
 The namenode is still a single point of failure (SPOF).